casey/just/README.md

 ```

 Because these tools modify the environment of a running shell, it is not
 possible for `just` to perform this activation step for you.
-However, many
+However, there are
-workarounds are possible.
+some workarounds.

 The best workaround for Python environment management is to switch to
 [`uv`](https://docs.astral.sh/uv/). `uv` sets up the correct environment for